In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 Are you personally following a vegan or vegetarian diet?
 What are your personal reasons and how has it benefited you?
 Let us know in the comments below.

 Lars is the guy for all things technical of this site but likes to write the occasional article, too.
 He has a degree in computer science and media and has been vegan since 2010.
-He loves nourishing plant-based food (that one was obvious), playing tennis, and making noises with his guitar sometimes.
+He loves nourishing plant-based food, playing tennis, and making noises with his guitar sometimes.
 Oh, and he's got a weird obsession with peanuts & coconuts.